BioShock Infinite:Burial at Sea

-- Rapture return: seeing the city before its total collapse is the DLC’s great hook, and it still lands.
+- Rapture return: seeing the city before its full collapse is the expansion’s great hook — and it still lands.

-- Two-part contrast: Episode One plays like noir BioShock Infinite; Episode Two becomes more intimate, stealthy, and character-driven.
+- Two-part contrast: Episode One plays like noir BioShock Infinite; Episode Two becomes more intimate, vulnerable, and stealth-driven.

 - Fan-service with purpose: it reconnects Infinite to the original BioShock mythos more directly than many expected.